6 / 10

 Two elderly men fight using long sticks that emit bolts of power.
 They are both knocked to the ground, and flung about.
 By the end, they both have bloody faces.
 One is magically forced to rotate while lying on the floor, with his fixed head being the central point of rotation.

-An innocent hobbit strolling down the street has his head lopped off by a Nazgul, (non-graphic).
+An innocent hobbit strolling down a street has his head lopped off by a Nazgul, (non-graphic).
 The scene cuts away on impact.

 One of the main characters is stabbed in the shoulder by one of the Nazgul.
 He screams.
 We see him later, near death, with a bloody wound.

-There is a battle in a cavern involving the heroes, Goblins, and a Troll.
+There is a battle in a cavern involving the heroes, orcs, and a troll.
 This battle is mostly non-graphic swordplay with the exception of two points.
-The first is when a man removes the head of a Goblin, and there is a small splash of black blood.
+The first is when a man removes the head of an orc, and there is a small splash of black blood.
 The second is when the troll is shot through the mouth; again, there is little to no blood, but the arrows are shown protruding from the back of the creature's head, and from its mouth.

 A man is repeatedly shot with arrows.
-We see the impact, and he cries out in pain.
+We see the impact, and he grunts in pain.
 He is shot three times in total.
-A Uruk then prepares to shoot him in the head, but he is interrupted by Aragorn.
+An uruk then prepares to shoot him in the head, but he is interrupted by another character.